 These studies were based on participants using the devices for many hours a day for several months and slowly increasing the pressure over time as per the manufacturer’s guidelines.

 These are a tool for the patient, and you should see some gains when used correctly, a word of warning, though – the manufacturer’s guidelines are there for a reason, and abuse of such a device could cause more harm than good.
-The UVU devices of choice are the Phallosan Forte and Sizegenetics extender.
+The UVU devices of choice are the Phallosan Forte and Sizegenetics.